awslabs/multi-model-server/tests/performance/README.md

 ## How to run the test suite
 To run the test suite you need to execute the [run_perfomance_suite.py](run_perfomance_suite.py).
 You will have to provide the artifacts-dir path to store the test case results.
-You can specify test cases to be run by providing 'test-dir' (default='$MMS_HOME/tests/performance/tests') and 'pattern' (default='\*criteria\*.yaml').
+You can specify test cases to be run by providing 'test-dir'(default='$MMS_HOME/tests/performance/tests') and 'pattern' (default='*.yaml').
 For other options use '--help' option.

 Script does the following:
-1. Optionally but by default start the metrics monitoring server
+1. Optionally but by default starts the metrics monitoring server
-2. Collect all the test yamls from test-dir satisfying the pattern
+2. Collects all the test yamls from test-dir satisfying the pattern
-3. Execute test yamls
+3. Executes test yamls
-4. Generate Junit XML and HTML report in artifacts-dir.
+4. Generates Junit XML and HTML report in artifacts-dir.

 ## Installation Prerequisites
 1. Install Taurus.
-While Taurus needs Python3, you can run test suite in Python3 environment on same or different machine while your MMS instance is running on
-Python2 or Python3 on same or different machine.
+The Taurus needs Python3 but since your tests and MMS instance can run in different virtual environement or machine, you can configure system such that tests are running on Python3 and MMS instance can run on Python 2 or 3.
    ```bash
     pip install bzt # Needs python3.6+
     ```